tensorflow/tfjs-models/speech-commands/README.md

 # Speech Command Recognizer

-The Speech Command Recognizer is a JavaScript module that allows you to recognize spoken commands comprised of simple isolated English words via the web browser's WebAudio API.
-It is built on top of [TensorFlow.js](js.tensorflow.org) and is able to perform inference and transfer learning entirely in the browser, using WebGL GPU acceleration.
+The Speech Command Recognizer is a JavaScript module that enables recognition of spoken commands comprised of simple isolated English words from a small vocabulary.
+It uses the web browser's WebAudio API.
+It is built on top of [TensorFlow.js](https://js.tensorflow.org) and can perform inference and transfer learning entirely in the browser, using WebGL GPU acceleration.

 ## API Usage

 A speech command recognizer can be used in two ways:

-1. Online streaming recognition, during which the library automatically opens an audio input channel via the browser's `getUserMedia` and WebAudio APIs (requesting permission from user) and performs recognition on the audio input in real time.
+1. **Online streaming recognition**, during which the library automatically opens an audio input channel using the browser's `getUserMedia` and WebAudio APIs (requesting permission from user) and performs real-time recognition on the audio input.
-2. Offline recognition, in which you provide a pre-constructed TensorFlow.js [Tensor](https://js.tensorflow.org/api/latest/#tensor) object or a `Float32Array` and the recognizer will return the recognition results.
+2. **Offline recognition**, in which you provide a pre-constructed TensorFlow.js [Tensor](https://js.tensorflow.org/api/latest/#tensor) object or a `Float32Array` and the recognizer will return the recognition results.

 ### Online streaminng recognition

-To use the speech-command recognizer, first create a recognizer instance, then call its `startStreaming()` method. e.g.,
+To use the speech-command recognizer, first create a recognizer instance, then start the streaming recognition by calling its `startStreaming()` method.

 ```js
 import * as SpeechCommands from '@tensorflow-models/speech-commands';